RocketChat/docs-old/quick-start/installing-and-updating/introduction/choosing-a-deployment-method.md

 A lot of the time, problems faced with deployment are not about the application itself misbehaving, but rather some wrong configurations made by the user.
 Such configurations can be related directly with a dependency, the deployment method, and/or platform.

-In such cases, it’d be much easier to overcome that and be successful, by visiting the problem tools' guide or community page and request for support.
+In such cases, itÃÂ¢ÃÂÃÂd be much easier to overcome that and be successful, by visiting the problem tools' guide or community page and request for support.

-This is something that’s ignored very frequently but should be considered for a long-term commitment.
+This is something thatÃÂ¢ÃÂÃÂs ignored very frequently but should be considered for a long-term commitment.

 ## Scorecard